-EDU 100 Introduction to Education
+EDU 100 Foundations of Education

 An introduction to teaching as a profession in the American educational system.
 Presentation of a variety of perspectives on education including historical, philosophical, social, legal, and ethical issues in a diverse society.
 Includes organizational structure and current trends in school governance.
-Classroom observation as a clinical component is required.
-2.5 lecture hours, 1 lab hour
+Classroom observation as a field experience component is required.

-EDU 102 Introduction to Early Childhood Education
+EDU 102 Foundations of Early Childhood Education

 An introduction to early childhood education philosophies and methods.
 Students are introduced to the fundamentals of planning developmentally appropriate interactions and techniques.
 Topics of study include age appropriate methodology, guiding child behavior, internal and external environments, and regulations affecting child care in today's changing world.
-2.5 lecture hours, 1 lab hour